anuvalluri21/user_profile_api/README.md

 #### Goal: Get Merged User profile data from Github and Bitbucket
-For API design documentation, please visit the design_document.docx in root folder
+For API design documentation, please visit the design_document.docx in root folder Curl request without token header.

 ```
 curl -i "http://127.0.0.1:5000/users/{organization}/profile"
 ```

-Note: Token should be provided to avoid rate limit on github api (It allows only 60 requests per hour).
+Note: In case we need to access more than 60 requests per hour, then only Token should be provided, otherwise there is no need to provide any token in the header

 Curl request with token header.
 ```
 curl -i -H "x-github-auth-token: {token}" "http://127.0.0.1:5000/users/{organization}/profile"